cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

    Education <https://edu.google.com/products/google-cloud-platform/?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-b-dr-1007179&utm_content=text-ad-none-any-DEV_c-CRE_182323152622-ADGP_Hybrid%20%7C%20AW%20SEM%20%7C%20SKWS%20%7C%20US%20%7C%20en%20%7C%20Multi%20~%20Student-KWID_43700018304461092-kwd-285517564251&utm_term=KW_%2Bstudent%20%2Bcloud-ST_%2BStudent%20%2BCloud&gclid=EAIaIQobChMI07zC9eeV5gIVhMBkCh2yMwA2EAAYASAAEgKmHfD_BwE&modal_active=none>`__

 Please choose the one that is most appropriate for you.
 For the educational account you may need a verification from your school or an email that is registered as an educational institution.

 Setting up Google Cloud Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, you will need to create a project and a service account.
-All service calls from cloudmesh require a project id to create VM, Disks, Volumes etc.
+All service calls from cloudmesh require a project id to create VM, Disks, Volumes, etc.

-We recommend that you simply use project name ``cloudmesh``.
+We recommend that you simply use the project name ``cloudmesh``.

 To authenticate the google cloud API from cloudmesh you also need to enable the required API and